How to Zero Bering Optics Thermal Scopes "In-One-Shot"

 - Choose the correct rifle profile: Depending on your scope model, select the appropriate profile from G1, G2, G3, G4, or A, B, C, D.

-- Prepare the target: Tape the first thermal target to the center of a paper target or cardboard sheet.
+- Prepare the target: Stick the first thermal target to the center of a paper target or cardboard sheet.

 - Take the first shot: Shoot at the thermal target one time.
 You should be on paper, but not dead-on.

-- Add the second thermal target: Unload your rifle properly, go down the range when it is safe, and tape a second thermal target on top of the bullet hole.
+- Add the second thermal target: Unload your rifle properly, go down the range when it is safe, and stick the second thermal target on top of the bullet hole.
 Now when you are back at the bench, you should see two thermal targets.

 - Access the zeroing menu: Press and hold the Menu button to go to the advanced menu and go to the zeroing sub-menu.